How to Personalize a Motorhome

 Hanging Shelf

-The front of the loft over the cab was boring so we used some of the leftover paneling from the desk project to add a little pop.
+The front of the loft over the cab was boring, so we added some leftover paneling from the desk project for a bit of pop.
 Then, Andy installed a floating shelf we picked up on our IKEA visit.

-I am sure we will be making more modifications the longer we live in our coach.
+I am sure we will make more modifications the longer we live in our coach.
 In fact, the blue sticky notes in the above picture of the shelf are inspirational words that I will be stenciling soon.

 If you enjoyed this post, please share it.
 To receive an email when the next post is ready, complete the Subscribe section below.